 Electric baseboard heaters

-While the hot air is dispensed from the top of the heater, it is actually sucking the cold air into the bottom.
-The heater will continue this process until the air entering the bottom of the heater is the same as the thermostat setting.
-Although they are by no means the most effective form of heating, baseboard heaters do have their advantages — namely that they require little space, need no ductwork and the initial cost is relatively low.
+While the hot air is dispensed from the top of the heater, it is also drawing cold air into the bottom.
+The heater will continue this process until the air entering the bottom of the heater is the same as the temperature set on the thermostat.